Royal assent: Other countries

 In some monarchies—such as Belgium, Denmark, Japan, Malaysia, the Netherlands, Norway, Spain, and Thailand—promulgation is required as well as royal assent.
-In Sweden, however, the monarch was removed from the process in 1975; instead, the government (i.e. the cabinet chaired by the Prime Minister) officially promulgates laws.
-In both cases, however, the process of assent and promulgation is usually a formality, whether by constitutional convention or by an explicit provision of the constitution.
+In Sweden, the monarch was removed from the process in 1975; instead, the government (i.e. the cabinet chaired by the Prime Minister) officially promulgates laws.
+In both cases, the process of assent and promulgation is usually a formality, whether by constitutional convention or by an explicit provision of the constitution.

 Belgium

 In Article 109 of the constitution: "The King sanctions and promulgates laws".
 In Belgium, the royal assent is called sanction royale / koninklijke bekrachtiging (Royal Sanction), and is granted by the King signing the proposed statute (and a minister countersigning it).
 The Belgian constitution requires a theoretically possible refusal of royal sanction to be countersigned—as any other act of the monarch—by a minister responsible before the House of Representatives.
 The monarch promulgates the law, meaning that he or she formally orders that the law be officially published and executed.
 In 1990, when King Baudouin advised his cabinet he could not, in conscience, sign a bill decriminalising abortion (a refusal patently not covered by a responsible minister), the Council of Ministers, at the King's own request, declared Baudouin incapable of exercising his powers.
 In accordance with the Belgian constitution, upon the declaration of the Sovereign's incapacity, the Council of Ministers assumed the powers of the head of state until parliament could rule on the King's incapacity and appoint a regent.
 The bill was then assented to by all members of the Council of Ministers "on behalf of the Belgian People".
 In a joint meeting, both houses of parliament declared the King capable of exercising his powers again the next day.